UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 Complete all tasks in order.
 Do not skip tasks, as later steps depend on earlier setup.

-### Task 1 – Verify Your ROS 2 Environment
+### Task 1 – Verify Your ROS2 Environment
 **Purpose**
-Before working with ROS 2, you must confirm that your system is correctly configured.
-Many ROS 2 issues arise from environment problems rather than code errors.
+Before working with ROS2, you must confirm that your system is correctly configured.
+Many ROS2 issues arise from environment problems rather than code errors.

 **What to do**
 - Open a new terminal
 - Confirm your Ubuntu version
-    - Check that ROS 2 is installed and accessible
+- Check that ROS2 is installed and accessible
-    - Identify the active ROS 2 distribution
+- Identify the active ROS2 distribution
-    - Run a basic ROS 2 command
+  Run a basic ROS2 command

 ---

-### Task 2 – Create and Build a ROS 2 Workspace
+### Task 2 – Create and Build a ROS2 Workspace
 **Purpose**
-All ROS 2 development takes place inside a workspace.
+All ROS2 development takes place inside a workspace.
 Understanding workspace structure and build behaviour is essential for all future practicals.

 **What to do**
-    - Create a new ROS 2 workspace with a `src` directory
+- Create a new ROS2 workspace with a `src` directory
 - Build the workspace using `colcon`
 - Source the workspace
     - Verify that the workspace overlay is active

 ---
-### Task 3 – Create a ROS 2 Package
+### Task 3 – Create a ROS2 Package
 **Purpose**
-In ROS 2, packages are the fundamental unit of software organisation.
+In ROS2, packages are the fundamental unit of software organisation.
 Every node, launch file, and library lives inside a package.

 **What to do**
-    - Create a new ROS 2 package inside the `src` directory
+    - Create a new ROS2 package inside the `src` directory
     - Rebuild the workspace
     - Source the workspace again
-    - Confirm that ROS 2 can discover your package
+    - Confirm that ROS2 can discover your package

 ---
-### Task 4 – Run and Inspect ROS 2 Nodes
+### Task 4 – Run and Inspect ROS2 Nodes
 **Purpose**
-ROS 2 systems consist of multiple nodes communicating via topics.
+ROS2 systems consist of multiple nodes communicating via topics.
 You must be able to inspect a running system to understand and debug behaviour.

 **What to do**
-    - Run a ROS 2 demo node
+    - Run a ROS2 demo node
     - Open a second terminal to inspect the system
     - List all running nodes
     - List active topics
     - Inspect one topic to identify its message type

 ---
-### Task 5 – Debug a Common ROS 2 Workflow Error (10 minutes)
+### Task 5 – Debug a Common ROS2 Workflow Error (10 minutes)
 **Purpose**
-This task demonstrates a very common ROS 2 error caused by missing environment setup.
+This task demonstrates a very common ROS2 error caused by missing environment setup.

 **What to do**
     - Stop the running node